Y

 Initial

 Began with a linear layout, focusing on straightforward progression for prototyping.
-Clear — but shallow in exploration and player agency.
+It read clearly but stayed shallow on exploration and player agency.

 Iterated layout Iterated layout